aacsolutions-anthony/AAC_HEATMAP_PROCESS/README.md

-# AAC Solutions Heat Mapping Notes
+# AAC Solutions Heat Mapping

 This document is centered around Jantman's Python Software and Docker Image.